Adam Vojtěch: Post-Babiš premiership

 After the resignation of Petr Arenberger in May 2021, Vojtěch was appointed Minister of Health for a second time.
 He was appointed as the Czech ambassador to Finland on 14 February 2022.

 Criticism

 At the end of December 2017, during an appearance with Jaromír Soukup on TV Barrandov, Vojtěch was asked to give a male assessment of the physical attractiveness of selected Czech female politicians on a magnetic bulletin board.
 His answers were subsequently criticised by Markéta Pekarová Adamová and Olga Richterová.

 As department secretary of the Ministry of Finance led by Andrej Babiš, Vojtěch collaborated with businessman Tomáš Horáček, who was accused in June 2019 of manipulating hospital orders.
 Vojtěch confirmed this cooperation in interviews for Czech Radio.
 Through Horáček, he had received information about topics including the management of Czech Television and the income of the wife of ČSSD Minister of Health, Svatopluk Němeček.

 Personal life

 In 2019, Vojtěch married his long-time girlfriend, Olga.
-Their son, Matyáš Antonín, was born in September 2023.
+Their son, Matyáš Antonín, was born in September 2023 and their daughter, Emílie Anna, in October 2025.